stanleycyang/reactor/README.md

 **Alternatively**

-You can also set in your npm scripts
+You can also set in your npm scripts (package.json)

->"start": "webpack-dev-server --hot --inline",
+	"start": "webpack-dev-server --hot --inline",
->"build": "webpack"
+	"build": "webpack"

 Which will run it on `npm start` and `npm run build`, respectively.